-Furthermore, even though Cisco Unified CME and Cisco Business Edition are standalone call processing entities, providing physical distribution and therefore redundancy for these call processing types still makes sense when deploying multiple call processing entities.
-Whenever possible in those scenarios, install each instance of Unified CME or Business Edition in a different physical location within the network, or at the very least physically attach them to different network switches.
+Furthermore, even though Cisco Unified CME is a standalone call processing entity, providing physical distribution and therefore redundancy for this call processing entity still makes sense when deploying multiple call processing entities.
+Whenever possible in those scenarios, install each instance of Unified CME in a different physical location within the network, or at the very least physically attach them to different network switches.

 Besides deploying a highly available network infrastructure and physically distributing call processing platforms across network components and locations, it is also good practice to provide highly available physical connections to the network from each call processing entity.
 Whenever possible, use dual network attachments to connect the platform to two different ports on two physically separate network switches so that a single upstream hardware port or switch failure will not result in loss of network connectivity for the platform.
 A Unified CME router platform can have more than one physical network interface and can be dual-attached to a network.
-Likewise, the MCS server platform for Unified CM and Business Edition 5000 call processing types can also be dual-attached to the network using network interface card (NIC) teaming.
+Likewise, the MCS server platform for Unified CM can also be dual-attached to the network using network interface card (NIC) teaming.